CorvaeOboro/gen_ability_icon/readme.md

 ```

 # ATTRIBUTION
-- these icons were initially apart of the training dataset tho not included in the current set :
+- the following icons were initially apart of the training dataset tho not included in the current set :
 - J. W. Bjerk (eleazzaar) -- www.jwbjerk.com/art  ( CreativeCommons 3.0 )
 - Lorc ( CreativeCommons 3.0 )